 Corbet is a tiny, rural village in County Down, located not far from Tollymore Forest Park.
 There are ruins of a castle, a trickling stream, and a lake popular with anglers.
 It is located in a quiet, unspoilt region of Northern Ireland’s farmlands.

 Corbet is a new filming location for season 6, where the local ruins were used to film exterior shots of Riverrun Castle in the Riverlands, where the siege of the castle and other exterior shots were filmed in season 6.
 Further northeast of Corbet is Saintfield village, where the iconic Battle of the Bastards was also filmed in County Down.

-For more info about filming locations in Northern Ireland, check out Tourism Ireland’s list of filming locations.
+For fans looking for more info about Game of Thrones filming locations as well as others in Northern Ireland, check out Tourism Ireland’s list of filming locations.

 0 review(s)View Trip Details